Eric W. Campbell

 Publications

-In press.
-Eric W. Campbell & Griselda Reyes Basurto.
-El Tu’un Savi (mixteco) en California: documentación y activismo lingüístico.
-In Marcela San Giacomo, Fidel Hernández & Michael Swanton (eds.), Estudios sobre lenguas mixtecanas.
-Mexico City: Seminario Permanente de Lenguas Mixtecanas, Instituto de Investigaciones Antropológicas, Universidad Nacional Autónoma de México.
+2023.
+Campbell, Eric W. & Griselda Reyes Basurto.
+El Tu’un Savi (mixteco) en California: Documentación y activismo lingüístico.
+In Marcela San Giacomo, Fidel Hernández & Michael Swanton (eds.), Estudios sobre lenguas mixtecanas, 399‒431.
+Mexico City: Instituto de Investigaciones Antropológicas, Universidad Nacional Autónoma de México.

 2021.
 Salazar, Jeremías; Guillem Belmar; Catherine Scanlon; Giorgia Troiani & Eric W. Campbell.
 Bridging diaspora: Technology in the service of the revitalization of Sàꞌán Sàvǐ ñà Yukúnanǐ (Mixtec).
 In Eda Derhemi (ed.), Endangered Languages and Diaspora - XXV Annual Conference Proceedings, 176‒185.
 Tirana, Albania: Foundation for Endangered Languages / QSPA.